crpietschmann/VirtualRouter/readme.md

 The source code for Virtual Router is located within the `Source` folder inside this repository.

 This project was originally hosted on CodePlex, and an archive of that original project is located here: <http://virtualrouter.codeplex.com>

+**Disclaimer**

+This software is provided "as-is" without any warranty express or implied.